 \section{Introduction}

-Stirling numbers of the first and second kind are studied and their properties are investigated extensively in number theory and combinatorics.
+The Stirling numbers of the first and the second kind have been studied and their properties have been investigated extensively in number theory, combinatorics and other areas.
 One dimensional generalizations of these numbers have also been subject of interest.
 An important class of generalizations is their one parameter $q$-extensions.
-Many have made significant contributions to such $q$-extensions investigating their properties and applications.
-We will give references to some of these important work in Section~\ref{mulipleSpecial} below.
+Many have made significant contributions to the $q$-extensions investigating their properties and applications.
+We will give references to some of these important works in Section~\ref{mulipleSpecial} below.

-In a recent paper, the author took a major step and constructed an elegant multiple $qt$-generalization of Stirling numbers of the first and second kind, besides sequences of other special numbers including multiple binomial, Fibonacci, Bernoulli, Catalan, and Bell numbers~\cite{CoskunDiscM}.
-In this paper, we focus on multiple Stirling numbers of both kinds, and give interesting new identities satisfied by them.
+In a recent paper, the author took a major step from one dimensional generalizations to multiple analogues of combinatorial numbers by constructing elegant multiple $qt$-generalizations of Stirling numbers of the first and second kind, besides sequences of other combinatorial numbers including multiple binomial, Fibonacci, Bernoulli, Catalan, and Bell numbers~\cite{CoskunDiscM}.
+In this paper, we focus on the multiple analogies of the factorial function, Stirling numbers of both kinds, and Lah numbers, and give interesting new identities they satisfy.

 The multiple generalizations developed in~\cite{CoskunDiscM} are given in terms of the $qt$-binomial coefficients constructed in the same paper.
 Its definition may be written in the general form as